Being an effective project manager in the ever-changing project management landscape requires more than overseeing a project schedule to completion.

 2. Leverage project management tools

 Technology has been helpful for most project managers, with online project management software arguably being at the top of this list.
-Typically, project management tools like monday.com serve as a storehouse for all critical project information.
+Typically, project management tools like monday.com serve as a storehouse for all critical project information while having the flexibility to transform data into Gantt charts, timelines, and dashboards.

 From documents to files, giving feedback to file sharing, and seamless collaboration to effective communication, project management software serves as a centralized platform not only for the project manager but everyone else on the team.

-3. Hone your project manager skills with additional training
+3. Hone your project management skills with additional training

 While you might have the right balance of soft skills, the truth is that effective project management will also require a bunch of technical skills, many of which you can acquire from various PM certifications.